 Infrastructure is costly to maintain and to improve within a community.
 There is a significant benefit for those communities that have established a dedicated capital improvement fund for financing road and non-motorized facilities.
 These transportation-dedicated funds would be used to begin making systemic improvements to roadways and pedestrian/bicycle facilities within Glandorf.

-Additionally, the vast majority of state and federal funding programs require local matching funds of typically 10% to 50% of the costs of a project.
-Having a dedicated local funding source for transportation improvements is very beneficial to chasing these state and federal funding programs as it provides a funding mechanism to routinely have matching funds.
+Additionally, the vast majority of state and federal funding

-Identify Systemic Safety Pedestrian Improvements
+C-15 Identify Systemic Safety Pedestrian Improvements